awwx/meteor-offline-data/README.md

     callback(name, params, error, result)

-Note that method completion is broadcast to all listening tabs.
+Note that method completion is broadcast to all listening windows.

 *TODO: This is a straightforward conversion of the Meteor method completion API to support resumed applications, but it would be good